darrenamona/BeRealCopy/README.md

 # BeReal Clone

 A fully functional React Native application that replicates the core functionality of BeReal with local data storage, built using Expo and AsyncStorage.
-Experience the authentic BeReal social media experience with dual-camera posts, friends system, and 24-hour post expiration - all running locally on your device!
+Incorporates dual-camera posts, friends system, and 24-hour post expiration running locally on your device.

 ## 🚀 Super Simple Setup (1 Command)